3/3/11

 Many search, but few know what to search for.
 Before you can write the term paper, you need the bibliography.

 Eight to ten thousand dollars is missing from City Treasurer's Office, discovered some time ago but just reported in today's paper.
+I once bought an inscribed copy of Barry Moser's Illustrated Bible and have recently been informed that autographed copies now sell on the internet for $1,500.

 Two of my old teachers have died recently.
 Issac L. Padfield taught art at Chestnut, Buckingham and Duggan Junior High Schools.
 A gentle man who always wore a brown suit.
 One art project was to make an ashtray of clay.
 Mine was ugly, I smashed it long ago.
 Padfield was a Trinity Methodist and a nice man.
 Fred Geib from Colby has also passed on.
 You could learn something from him although not much.
 I will notify the Basketball Hall of Fame of his death, he was a friend of Bob Cousy.